-Sure, you won’t get Apple-specific bonuses like spatial audio with head tracking, but there are plenty of pairs that can match or exceed the AirPods Max on comfort, sound quality and especially battery life.
-You can find all our picks of the best AirPods Max alternatives below, and if you’d also consider an in-ear pair, check out the best Apple AirPods alternatives too.
+You won’t get Apple-specific features of course, such as Spatial Audio with head tracking, but there are plenty of pairs that match or even exceed the AirPods Max on comfort, sound quality and especially battery life in our testing.
+You can find all our picks of the best AirPods Max alternatives below, and you may also want to check out the best over-ear headphones overall.
+Or, if the best sound quality is a must-have, give our best audiophile headphones a read.

-Sony has been absolutely killing it in the headphone department in recent years, and the latest WH-1000XM4 IS unquestionably the one of the best pairs of headphones you can buy right now.
-You can easily find it for under $300, too.
+Sony has been absolutely killing it in the headphone department in recent years, and the newly released WH-1000XM5 are unquestionably one of the best pairs of headphones you can buy right now.

 A strong runner up in our headphone testing, the Bose 700 does a lot to stand out from the other wireless headphones.
 Not only does it have a sleek and attractive design, complete with memory foam cups, it combines that with excellent sound quality on calls and music.